 Supplemental front air bags, along with the use of seat belts, help to cushion the impact force on the face and chest of the occupant.
 They can help save lives and reduce serious injuries.
 However, an inflating front air bag may cause facial abrasions or other injuries.
-Front air bags and supplemental side air bags do not provide restraint to the lower body.
+Front air bags do not provide restraint to the lower body.